EXPRESSCLUSTER/Log-Analysis/Azure_Monitor_Agent_with_Azure_Arc.md

 ![Workbook](images/Installed%20Workbook.png)

 ### Parse User*.log contents into columns
-Here is a sample Kust query which can parse the ECX User*.log file into columns from a table.
+Here is a sample Kusto query which can parse the ECX User*.log file into columns from a table.
 It shows how the line is broken up with each step.
 Raw data input example:     `2023/01/20 16:34:51.571  00000d40 00000d9c INFO  [cmd  ] clpcl.exe : 0 : Command succeeded.`
 ```
 ECXUserLog_CL